The DOM: The Document Object Model

 jQuery is a JavaScript library of useful methods for manipulating the document, by which I mean things like this:

 • Adding structure.
-For example, suppose the back-end sends some new Facebook content; JQ can add that to the page we are reading.
-You've probably seen that.
+For example, the back-end sends some new Facebook content; JQ can add that to the page.

 • Removing structure.
 You finish composing a Gmail message in a little sub-window of your browser window and you click on send.
 JQ can remove the sub-window and put the focus back on your main Gmail window.